 How often can it be used?

-The red light would ideally be used 3 days per week to start off with and continue like that for 4-6 weeks.
-For general maintenance and health once per week is acceptable.
+The red light would ideally be used 3 days per week to start off with and continue like that for 4-6 weeks, but it is safe for daily use.
+For general maintenance and health once per week or once every other week is acceptable.

 Are there any risks from red light therapy?